pupsaik/Aftermath/README.md

 ## 🎮 About the Game

-This is a 2D pixel game set in a world after a global catastrophe.
+This is a 2D pixel turn-base game set in a world after a global catastrophe.
-The player explores the environment, avoids dangers, and interacts with objects to survive.
+The player explores the environment, gains valuable loot, and avoids dangers to survive.

 > ⚠️ You might notice some redundant design patterns in the code.
 > These were intentionally added as part of the assignment requirements — to include patterns even where they aren’t nessesarily needed...
 Yeah...